 Dressing up has to be one of the best things about childhood.
 Have a party at yours where all the traditional games are played, but have everyone dress up as their favourite character or set the theme yourself.
 You’ll have princesses and princes, pirates, animals and all sorts turn up.
 You can even set up a stall of hats, feather boas, masks, wings, crowns and glasses for the kids to choose from once they arrive.
 Games can include ring toss, pin the tail on the donkey (or unicorn, horse, dog … whatever takes your child’s fancy), a piñata, and more.

 Fairy parties are so magical and will have the jaws dropping of both parents and party guests when they see you’ve transformed your house into an enchanted fairy forest.
 Check out our all-time favourite fairy party guide.

 11. Hire an Entertainer

-Hiring an entertainer is sure to hold the attention of all gazing eyes.
+Hiring an entertainer for an at home birthday party is sure to hold the attention of all gazing eyes.
 You could get a magician, bubble man, fairy, pirate, balloon twister and more.
 An entertainer can educate your kids and offer them an afternoon of delight, make their dreams come true when their favourite character turns up to celebrate them.
 You might find someone in your hood from our parties guide, take a look.